-With the added bonus of inside information from the tips and recommendations in the trip reports that I receive at African Safari Journals.
+With the bonus of inside information from the tips and recommendations in the trip reports that I receive at African Safari Journals.

 So What Does a Safari Normally Cost?

-There are good economies of scale because of the size of the groups that go on each trip which drives the price down (this is not an overland tour however).
+There are good economies of scale because of the size of the groups that go on each trip which drives the price down (this is not an overland tour, however).

-Full guiding with room and board in luxury lodges or tented accommodation starts to increase the price and in some exclusive reserves in South Africa like Mala Mala you can pay $1025 per day for the privilege of enjoying the African wildlife, but you do get waited on hand and foot and have to do very little more than turn up, eat, sleep and enjoy.
+Full guiding with room and board in luxury lodges or tented accommodation starts to increase the price and in some exclusive reserves in South Africa like Mala Mala you can pay $1025 per person daily for the privilege of enjoying the African wildlife, but you do get waited on hand and foot and have to do very little more than turn up, eat, sleep and enjoy.

 The Longer You Stay The Less You Pay Per Day

-I have done all the costing and planning for a budget safari trip like this already because I regularly go on self guided safaris sometimes lasting for up to two weeks.
+I have done all the costing and planning for a budget safari trip like this already because I regularly go on self-guided safaris, sometimes lasting for up to two weeks.

 Of course, you might not want to go for that long (I love the safari lifestyle - the longer the better for me) which is no problem because you can tailor it according to your needs.